hummingbot/hummingbot-site/docs/gateway/setup.md

 For a list of the default parameters including `tokenListType` and `tokenListSource` for each chain/network, see [Ethereum and EVM-Based Chains](/gateway/chains/ethereum/).

-## Adding Tokens to Gateway
+## Adding tokens to `balance`

-To have the `balances` command report balances for a specific token, you can run:
+To have the `balance` command report balances for a specific token symbol, use the `gateway connector-tokens` command.

+For instance, you can run the following command from the Hummingbot client:

 ```bash
 # format: gateway connector-tokens [connector_chain_network] [symbol]